hchoud26/CreatorSync/README.md

 **Created by Ariana Garcia Villalba, Ushnah Hussain, and Haya Choudhary**

-AI-powered matching platform connecting Twitch streamers with video editors through bias-free, work-first discovery.
+A digital matching platform connecting content creators with video editors through bias-free, work-first discovery.

 ---

-## Special Shoutout 🎉
-A huge thank you to **Aedify AI** for sponsoring this hackathon and providing the AI embedding technology that powers our semantic matching system!

----

 ## What does our app do?
 CreatorSync matches Twitch streamers with video editors based on creative compatibility—not follower count, appearance, or popularity.
-Editors upload sample clips anonymously, and AI suggests the best matches to creators looking for collaborators.
+Editors upload sample clips anonymously, and our app suggests the best matches to creators looking for collaborators.

 ---